MacroFunUV/QuAnTeTrack/cran-comments.md

    Previous links pointing to `tree/master/...` have been updated to `blob/master/...`.

 5. **Examples runtime**
-   A few examples (e.g., `plot_sim()`, `simulate_track()`) exceed 5 seconds.
-These are kept to demonstrate simulation-based functionality central to the package’s purpose.
-However, the vignette demonstrates these in controlled conditions with reduced `nsim`.
+   Although all examples involving simulations have been updated to use a reduced number of simulations (`nsim = 10`) to minimize runtime, a few examples still exceed 5 seconds.
+These functions represent core features of the package and the examples are essential to illustrate their use and intended scientific applications.